lupyuen/lupyuen.github.io/src/quickjs2.md

   (Controls Ox64 over UART)

-Read on to find out how we made this happen...
+This is how we gave MakeCode a wholesome wholesale makeover...

 ![TODO](https://lupyuen.github.io/images/quickjs2-nuttx.jpg)